-Online portal: https://areariservata.mygovernance.it/#!/WB/missoni

-- Regular mail to be sent to the following address: Mario Ippolito c/o Carnelutti Law Firm Via Principe Amedeo 3, Milan, 20121.
-In view of the confidentiality protocol of the report as handled by the Channel Manager, it is necessary that the report be sent in two closed envelopes: the first with the identification data of the reporter together with a photocopy of an identification document; the second with the report, in order to keep separate the identification data of the reporter from the report itself.
-Both must then be placed in a third closed envelope bearing the words "Strictly confidential.
-Reserved to the Channel Manager", in order to guarantee maximum confidentiality; in the event of use of this channel, the Whistleblower must indicate in the communication an address / email to which the Channel Manager can send proof of receipt of the Report and provide all related feedback. - ii) Oral communication - Direct meeting: the whistleblower, using the above channels, may request a direct meeting with the Channel Manager, to make the report orally, provided that he/she indicates in the request a telephone number at which he/she can be contacted.
+- Online portal: https://areariservata.mygovernance.it/#!/WB/missoni - Ordinary mail: to be sent to the following address: Mario Ippolito c/o Carnelutti Law Firm Via Principe Amedeo 3, Milan, 20121.
+For the purposes of the confidential recording of the report by the Channel Manager, the report must be placed in two sealed envelopes: the first with the identification data of the whistleblower together with the photocopy of the identification document; the second with the report, in order to separate the identification data of the whistleblower from the report.
+Both envelopes must then be placed in a third sealed envelope that bears the expression "Strictly confidential.
+Reserved for the Channel Manager", in order to ensure utmost confidentiality; if this channel is used, the Whistleblower must indicate an address / email address in the communication to which the Channel Manager may provide proof of receipt of the Report and feedback thereon.

+ii) Verbal communication

+Direct meeting: the whistleblower, using the above channels, may request a direct meeting with the Channel Manager, to whom they may report verbally, provided that, in the request, they indicate a telephone number to which they can be contacted.
 The meeting will be scheduled within 15 (fifteen) days of receipt of the request.

-Missoni guarantees confidentiality regarding the identity of the whistleblower and the prohibition of any retaliatory or discriminatory acts, both direct and indirect, against the whistleblower for reasons directly or indirectly related to the report.
+Missoni guarantees the confidentiality of the whistleblower's identity and prohibits direct or indirect retaliatory or discriminatory acts against the whistleblower for reasons directly or indirectly related to the report.

-For the purposes of making reports, the Recipients of the Model are invited to read and comply with the provisions of the Whistleblowing Procedure, to which Missoni ensures maximum dissemination, supply of information and training.
+For reporting purposes, the Recipients of the Model are invited to read and comply with the provisions set out in the Whistleblowing Procedure, of which Missoni provides maximum dissemination, information and training.